Pass-through Taxes and Business Owners

 If you have a small business, you probably have a pass-through business.
 A pass-through business pays no tax itself, but the business owners pay the business tax through their personal tax return each year.

-The Tax Cuts and Jobs Act of 2017 has some tax changes that may benefit pass-through businesses that you should know about.
+The Tax Cuts and Jobs Act of 2017 includes some tax changes that may benefit pass-through businesses that you should know about.
 These potential benefits will take effect for 2018 taxes (for returns filed in 2019).
 The most important possible benefit is a pass-through tax deduction of 20 percent on net business income.
 Read more about this in this article about the benefits and drawbacks of the Trump Tax Cuts Plan.

 Is My Business a Pass-through Business?